Idli Kadai: Box office

-According to an estimate by Moneycontrol, Idli Kadai grossed ₹21 crore in the first two days of release.
+According to trade analysts, Idli Kadai grossed ₹21 crore in the first two days of release.
 By 12 October, the film had reportedly grossed ₹45 crore, and Dinamani believed it was unlikely to succeed given the alleged ₹70 crore budget, and the release of Kantara: Chapter 1 was also expected to affect the film's performance.
+In Malaysia, Idli Kadai opened at second place, ahead of Kantara: Chapter 1, before dropping to ninth place in its second week.
+While Kantara: Chapter 1 climbed to sixth place and remained in the top ten for a further two weeks, Idli Kadai concluded its theatrical run by the end of its second week.